 Four murals have been painted at the Regional Medical Center: two in outdoor public patio areas and two murals in the children's room.

-An exhibit with local, storytelling artwork was installed in 2016 at the Miller Wellness Center in Martinez.
-The exhibit, curated by artist Ann Schnake, features work by more than 30 Bay Area artists.
-The site-specific works contain imagery of change, re-imagination and recovery juxtaposed with that of stability and comfort.
+An exhibit with local, storytelling artwork was installed in 2016 at the Miller Wellness Center in Martinez and in 2017 diverse, inspiring artwork was installed in the Perinatal Unit at the CCRMC hospital.
+Both of these exhibits, curated by artist Ann Schnake, feature work by more than 60 Bay Area artists.

 Contra Costa Regional Medical Center Farmers' Market